Testing Gemma 4 Local Execution on MacBook (16GB) — From Model Selection with Ollama to UI Building and Practical Project Implementation

 Test Response Time

-Short question ("What is the capital of Japan?")
+Short question ("What is Japan's capital?")
 0.5 seconds

-Creative task (Write a haiku) 0.9 seconds
+Creative (Write a haiku) 0.9 seconds

 Long answer (Explain APIs in 2-3 sentences) 13.5 seconds